Enter to main center

 (3) Is a personnel of an Overseas Mission or an international institution.

-(4) Possesses the right of permanent residence in a country fall under visa-exemption program announced by R.O.C.
+(4) Possesses the right of permanent residence in a country falling under the visa-exemption program announced by the R.O.C.
 (Taiwan).

 (5) Is a spouse or lineal relative by blood of a national without household registration who meets requirements of subparagraph (1)~(4).